Image courtesy of Zentis Osaka

 Minato’s appeal is Osaka Aquarium Kaiyukan, one of the largest aquariums in the world, while Konohana is best known for being the home of Universal Studios Japan, which recently launched Super Nintendo World.

 Both wards are fairly quiet compared to Umeda and Namba.
-Connect with a Fora travel advisor to learn more about attractions in this part of Osaka.
+Connect with Fora to learn more about attractions in this part of Osaka.

 4. Osaka Castle area, Chuo Ward: where you should stay in Osaka to explore Japanese culture